Music / Misery Index

 - Sesquipedalian Loquaciousness: Netherton's lyrics are far more florid and poetic than one would expect.

-- Signature Style: A mixture of death metal, grindcore, and NYHC riffing with lots of blasting, a death metal rasp/grindcore shout dual vocal system, and the occasional melodic solo.
+- Signature Style: A mixture of death metal, grindcore, and NYHC riffing with lots of blasting, a death metal rasp/grindcore shout dual vocal system (which is made even easier to distinguish due to Jason Netherton's instantly recognizable howling rasp; anyone who has listened to a decent amount of death metal will be able to pick it out right away), and the occasional melodic solo.
 Adam Jarvis also has a very distinctive drumming style, making use of quick, stuttering bursts of fills that usually end in explosive snare rolls, in addition to a very recognizable snare tone.

-- Sliding Scale of Idealism Versus Cynicism: Generally sticks firming to the cynical side.
+- Sliding Scale of Idealism vs. Cynicism: Generally sticks firmly to the cynical side.
 There are occasionally some cautiously optimistic themes, but they're mostly in the vein of "things MIGHT get better, but it's very unlikely at this point in time".
+However, as seen above, they have no tolerance for cynicism as an excuse for laziness or willful blindness.

 - Spanish Civil War: "Ghosts of Catalonia"